 Impact investments are made both in emerging and developed markets, targeting areas like sustainable agriculture, renewable energy, energy conservation, microfinance, and affordable and accessible basic services like housing, education and healthcare.

 What is the source for impact investing?

 When the United Nations announced the Sustainable Development Goals in 2015, there was a paradigm shift which led to an increase in impact investments.
-United Nations has 17 Sustainable Development Goals and 169 targets to be met until 2030.
+United Nations has 17 Sustainable Development Goals and 169 targets to be met by 2030.

 Why impact investing?

-- Impact investing challenges the long-held views that social and environmental issues should be addressed only by philanthropic donations, and that market investments should focus exclusively on achieving financial returns.
+- Impact investing challenges the long-held views that social and environmental issues should be addressed only by philanthropic donations and that market investments should focus exclusively on achieving financial returns.

-- The impact investing market offers diverse and viable opportunities for investors to advance social and environmental solutions through investments that also produce financial returns.
+- The impact investing market offers diverse and viable opportunities for investors to advance social and environmental solutions through investments that produce financial returns.

 Who can make an impact investment?

 - Fund Managers